 In 1964, Reggie married glamorous young Frances Shea.
 Eight months later, she turned up dead in what was officially ruled a suicide.
 Doubts have always existed.

 Subsequent reports, such as a 2009 BBC documentary, describe Ronnie as a man who routinely raped other men.
 London thugs referred to such types as “nonce cases.”
 Writing in his autobiography, though, Ronnie makes clear: “I’m bisexual, not gay.
 Bisexual.”

-In 2015, John Pearson, true-crime author of Notorious: The Legend of the Kray Twins, said that the brothers lived in such fear of their homosexuality being found out that they turned to committing incest with one another.
+In 2015, John Pearson, true-crime author of Notorious: The Legend of the Kray Twins, said that the brothers lived in such fear of their sexuality being found out that they turned to committing incest with one another.

 Still, it was violence, not sex, that did in the Krays.
 Constant worry and resentment finally pried open the “wall of silence” among East London’s criminal set, who provided Scotland Yard with enough leads and evidence to bring the brothers to justice.

 Ronnie, who had been certified insane in 1979 and held in a prison hospital since then, died of a heart attack on March 17, 1995.
 He was 61.

 Reggie did his time in a regular jail and said he became a born-again Christian.
 While suffering from terminal bladder cancer, the court released him in August 2000, and he died on October 1.
 He was 66.

 “Mythic” only begins to describe the Krays’ pop-culture impact, particularly in the U.K. An onslaught of books, films, songs, documentaries, TV episodes, parodies, and plays about the brothers kicked off from the moment they went to jail, and it’s never stopped.